-10 Easy Ways to Give Your Dog More Mental Stimulation
+10 Ways to Give Your Dog More Mental Stimulation

-Here’s 10 easy ways to give your dog more mental stimulation:
+Here’s 10 ways to give your dog more mental stimulation:

 1. Have Your Dog Work For Their Food

 My favorite method is using a food dispensing toy such as the Kong Wobbler or Bob-A-Lot.
 You place your dogs meals in the toy and they have to roll it around in order to get the food to come out of the hole.
-And yes – it’s can be a little bit noisy, but it’s well worth it when you see how much they enjoy it.
+And yes – it can be a bit noisy, but it’s well worth it when you see how satisfying it is for your dog.

 2. Let Your Dog Sniff & Explore on Walks